 Cell phone and electronic media usage are limited to an area at the Fountain Courtyard, parking lot, and in private rooms and patios to ensure the environment’s tranquility.
 It’s perfectly fine to use your cell phone to take pictures of the scenery but they ask that you not use them to take lecture notes.
 Pads and pens are available instead.
 A sleeping bag for your phone is provided in your room to encourage you to be present at the moment and be one with the natural surroundings.

 Our lovely room had a magnificent view of the Sonoran desert and nearby Santa Catalina mountains.
 It also had an outdoor shower.

 Soon after settling in, we walked to lunch at the resort’s Cactus Flower Restaurant where we enjoyed a buffet of grown-on-site organic vegetables, fruit, and Prickly Pear cactus tea.
 Specials of the day include wild-caught fish or free-range poultry dishes.
 There is plenty to choose from for vegetarians and vegans, but it isn’t the type of spa that limits what you eat or drink.
 The restaurant and Brave Bill Lounge offers an extensive list of wine and a full bar.
 After all, you’re there to relax, be in the moment, find balance and unplug.

 My daughter was on a mission to get me in shape even though I power walk for an hour every day.
 We both had a 50-minute relaxing massage the afternoon after we arrived and afterward I took a slow flow yoga class.
 The next day, we woke up early to take a 2-hour guided hike in the Sonoran desert next to the property.
 It was a beautiful cool morning and the scenery was gorgeous.
-My power walking paid off because I kept up with ease even though we walked at a quick pace up and down hills.
+My power walking paid off because I kept up with ease even though we walked at a quick pace on the desert terrain.
 I was proud to say I only got stuck with a cactus once.
 LOL

 Click on images to view full-size.
 Hover over the image thumbnail to share on Pinterest.